-How to access the cluster that was created by cloudkit?
+How to access the cluster which was created by the cloudkit?

-For information about accessing the cluster that was created by cloudkit, see Accessing the cluster on the cloud of the IBM Storage Scale: Concepts, Planning, and Installation Guide.
+For information on accessing the cluster that was created by the cloudkit, see the Accessing the cluster on the cloud topic in the IBM Storage Scale: Concepts, Planning, and Installation Guide.

-What are the limitation when using cloudkit?
+What are the limitation when using the cloudkit?